f5devcentral/f5-rseries-training/docs/rseries_software_upgrades.rst

         ]
     }

-To list the current tenant images available on the appliance use the following API Call:
+To list the current tenant images available on the appliance, use the following API Call:

 .. code-block:: bash